Installation

 The following software components are required to build JURASSIC:

-Required to build the bundled libraries and the JURASSIC executables. -
+gcc. - GNU Make: required to build the bundled libraries and the JURASSIC executables.

-Required for numerical kernels and linear algebra support. -
+- GNU Scientific Library (GSL): required for numerical kernels and linear algebra support.

-Required for netCDF input/output support used throughout the toolchain. -
+- netCDF-C library: required for netCDF input/output support used throughout the toolchain.

-Used by example projects to generate diagnostic plots. -
+- Gnuplot (optional): used by example projects to generate diagnostic plots.

 Obtaining the source code